This company is not yet accredited. To learn more, see reviews below or submit your own.

 The total that is written down was about $1,313 that was charged to my credit card.
 Due to circumstances from the injury I was not able to organize myself to get to Florida to do the vacation.
 I attempted to cancel with no luck.
 I believe that I was taken advantage of and after checking on the internet I see others have had the same experience with Ramada Plaza Resorts.
 What can I do to attempt to rectify this?
 I would like a refund.
 Please let me know what can be done about this.

-Ramada Plaza Resort Company Profile
+Ramada Plaza Resort Company Information

 - Company Name: